New York

 —

-Walmart’s enterprise was struggling, its public picture was reeling from a bribery scandal in Mexico that reached high leaders, and protesters rallied outdoors shops nationwide over low pay and dealing situations.
+Walmart’s enterprise was struggling, its public picture was reeling from a bribery scandal in Mexico that reached high leaders, and protesters rallied exterior shops nationwide over low pay and dealing situations.
 “Walmart is falling apart before our eyes,” one analyst said.

 Although Amazon leads e-commerce gross sales in the United States by a large margin, accounting for 40.6% of gross sales, Walmart comes in second with 9.4%, in line with market analysis agency eMarketer.